wmorgan/dcos-docs/1.7/overview/security.md

 # DC/OS Security

-This document will discuss some of the security features in DC/OS, in addition to best practices for deploying DC/OS securely.
+This document discusses some of the security features in DC/OS, in addition to best practices for deploying DC/OS securely.

 ## General security concepts